 As a student at the Department for Biology Education you have great opportunities to go on an exchange to a large number of places in the world.
-Here we present a few different ways to go on an exchange.
-On these pages you find among other information what universities IBG has an exchange with, links to the faculty and university administered exchanges, and more.
+Here we mainly present the IBG exchange programme and the universities that IBG has exchange agreements with.
+You also find links to the faculty and university administered exchanges and the Erasmus traineeships.

-If you've got any questions regarding exchange studies, please contact our exchange coordinator Eva Damm (email@example.com).
+If you've got any questions regarding exchange studies, please contact the IBG coordinator for student mobility email@example.com.

 IBG's exchange programs

 As a biology student, you have the opportunity to spend part of your time during your studies abroad.
 IBG has an exchange programme in biology that is available for all students who fulfill the qualification requirements.
 As an exchange student you don’t pay any extra tuition fees.
 Most of our agreements are within the framework of the ERASMUS programme and gives an opportunity to study abroad at another European university during one or two semesters.
 You will as an exchange student also receive an ERASMUS scholarship.